-● D - Disrupt Your Autopilot
+● D - Disrupt Assumptions

 ● E - Expand What's Possible

-● S - Stress-Test Your Strategy
+● S - Stress-Test Strategy

 ● I - Implement with Intentionality